75 Of The Best Questions For Couples To Build Closeness

 If you are new to mutual questioning in your relationship, you may not know what kind of questions to ask each other.

-So I've pulled some questions from my book, 201 Relationship Questions: The Couple's Guide to Building Trust and Emotional Intimacy, that are useful for enhancing any relationship.
+So I've pulled some questions from my book, 201 Relationship Questions: The Couple's Guide to Building Trust and Emotional Intimacy, that are useful for enhancing any relationship, as well as some additional questions to spark conversation.

-Here are 10 insightful questions for couples to enhance love and intimacy:
+Here are 75 questions for couples to enhance love and intimacy:

 1. What actions and behaviors can I take that feel the most loving to you?